 Pet Friendly Custer State Park in South Dakota

 You and your pet could cover Custer State Park’s most iconic sights in a week.
-But, if you have time, stay for ten days or two weeks and enjoy a more leisurely pace.
+But if you have time, stay for ten days or two weeks and enjoy this wonderful place at a more leisurely pace.